 The Youth Commission thanks Mayor Lee for his leadership in creating a Department on Homelessness, and congratulates Jeff Kositsky on his appointment as the first director of the department.
-Additionally we would like to thank Supervisor Campos for addressing the needs of homeless TAY in his proposed Navigation Center legislation, as well as thank Supervisor Kim for leading the conversation around declaring a State of Emergency for San Francisco's increase in homeless residents
+Additionally we would like to thank Supervisor Campos for addressing the needs of homeless TAY in his proposed Navigation Center legislation, and to supervisors for leading the conversation around declaring a State of Emergency for San Francisco's increase in homeless residents.